 I have more than ten years of experience in education as a published writer, a tutor, a high school teacher, and a literacy coach.
 My passion is education and I promise that passion will come through in each tutoring session until the client exceeds the goals they set for themselves.
 I will individualize the instruction and scaffold skills with modern materials and instruction methods, learned in graduate school, to grant maximum success.

-Fitchburg State - Masters, Curriculum Design and Instruction
+Graduate Degree: Fitchburg State University - Masters, Curriculum Design and Instruction

 What might you do in a typical first session with a student?